Mojeh

 Bab Al Salam Masjid, photographed by Firas Al Raisi

-Another project of Altqadum that has garnered attention is Bariid (meaning 'ice' in Arabic), a chair that debuted during Doha Design's first edition earlier this year.
+Another project of Altqadum that has garnered attention is Bariid (meaning 'cold' in Arabic), a chair that debuted during Doha Design's first edition earlier this year.
 Bariid was made with a single sheet of aluminium, making it adaptable to the environment in terms of space and temperature.
 The debut featured an interactive installation where an ice cube containing the chair was placed at different locations on the opening day.
 When the ice melted, it revealed the chair, inviting viewers to have a seat.

 RF_20220614_COLDCHAIR_FINAL_21.JPG